mingzhang-yin/mingzhang-yin.github.io/index.md

 <div class="row">
   <p>

- <p> I am an assistant professor in the <a href="https://warrington.ufl.edu/marketing-department"> Marketing Department</a> of the Warrington College of Business, <a href="https://www.ufl.edu"> the University of Florida</a>.
+ <p> I am an assistant professor in the <a href="https://warrington.ufl.edu/marketing-department"> Marketing Department</a> of the Warrington College of Business, the University of Florida.
 I’m also an affiliate assistant professor in the <a href="https://stat.ufl.edu"> Department of Statistics</a>.
 I am affiliated with <a href="https://ai.ufl.edu"> Artificial Intelligence Academic Initiative</a>, and <a href="https://ic3.center.ufl.edu"> Intelligent Critical Care Center</a>.  </p>